 Of course, making the ingredients the star of the show and insisting on only using the season’s best will always bring a certain level of challenge to designing a restaurant menu.

 Now in its seventh year, the challenge is to continually create new surprises with the same seasonal ingredients, while at the same time having to constantly tweak the menu depending on the availability of these naturally grown produce, explains the chef.
-For example, a platter of steamed seasonal vegetables may feature dragon fruit flowers and bamboo shoots in the summer, but these become cabbage and winter melon during the winter months.
+For example, a platter of steamed seasonal vegetables may feature dragon fruit flowers and bamboo shoots in the summer, but these become lotus root and chestnut for fall.

 He is also particular about the size of the hens used in a traditional recipe for grilled chicken — they should weigh more than 2kg to achieve the best fat-to-meat ratio, a specification not easy to achieve for the farmers who have to take special care of the chickens’ growth rates.